WebCabin/wcDocker/README.md

      wcDocker.ORIENTATION.HORIZONTAL;

      // Notice how each used to be one variable name...
-     // Now they each are an object with the same enumeration inside
+     // Now they each are an object with the same enumeration inside them,
-     // them, just replace the first '_' with a '.' and everything should work fine again!
+     // just replace the first '_' with a '.' and they should work fine again!
      ```

  - wcLayout's are slightly different, wcLayout.addItem() and wcLayout.item() no longer return a jQuery object.
 Instead, they return a [layout table item](http://docker.api.webcabin.org/wcLayout.html#~tableItem) that can be used to make alterations to that cell.